 This card will likely work for someone who travels a lot on American Airlines and can make the most of the card’s ongoing perks, like American Airlines Admirals Club lounge access, free checked bags, and the Global Entry or TSA PreCheck fee credit.
 A yearly Admirals Club membership will soon cost $650 and the Citi AAdvantage Executive is the only credit card that offers membership.

 Plus, you can add up to 10 (free) authorized users to your Citi American Airlines Executive card, and they too will have lounge access, even if you’re not traveling with them.
 You can read more about why signing up for the Citi American Airlines Executive card is better than just buying an Admirals Club membership here.

-Getting a free checked bag for yourself and up to 8 companions traveling on your same domestic American Airlines reservation can also save you TONS of money.
-Especially if you fly domestically a lot.
+Getting a free checked bag for yourself and up to eight companions traveling on your domestic American Airlines reservation can also save you tons of money, especially if you fly domestically a lot.

-No. The Citi AAdvantage Executive card does NOT charge foreign transaction fees.
+Does the Citi AAdvantage card charge foreign transaction fees?

-You can get LOTS of travel with 50,000 American Airlines miles.
-Like 2 round-trip coach tickets within the US, 2 one-way off-peak coach flights from the mainland US to Hawaii, or a round-trip Business Class ticket to the Caribbean, Mexico, or Central America!
+You can get lots of travel with 50,000 American Airlines miles, like two round-trip coach tickets within the U.S. or two one-way off-peak coach flights from the mainland U.S. to Hawaii or a round-trip business-class ticket to the Caribbean, Mexico, or Central America.

 Plus, you’ll get perks like free checked bags, Admirals Club lounge access (worth up to $550) and priority boarding.
 But the $450 annual fee is not waived the first year.

 For more information on earning and using American Airlines miles, check out these guides: